ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 For the `sacct` and `sstat` command, the memory properties we print out below are:

- - `AveRSS` - The mean memory use per node over the length of the job
+ - `AveRSS` - The mean memory use per process over the length of the job
- - `MaxRSS` - The maximum memory use per node measured during the job
+ - `MaxRSS` - The maximum memory use by an individual process measured during the job
- - `MaxRSSTask` - The maximum memory use from any process in the job
+ - `MaxRSSTask` - The process ID associated with the maximum memory use measured during the job
+ - `MaxRSSNode` - The node ID associated with the maximum memory use measured during the job
+ - `TRESUsageInTot` - Totals of various properties for the job.
+For example, the total memory use of the job is available in the `mem=` property

+!!! tip
+    Slurm polls for the memory use in a job, this means that short-term changes in memory use may not be captured in the Slurm data.

 ### Example 1: `sstat` for running jobs

 To display the current memory use of a running job with the ID 123456:

 ```
-sstat --format=JobID,AveCPU,AveRSS,MaxRSS,MaxRSSTask -j 123456
+sstat --format=JobID,AveCPU,AveRSS,MaxRSS,MaxRSSTask,MaxRSSNode,TRESUsageInTot%150 -j 123456
 ```

 ### Example 2: `sacct` for finished jobs